barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 This is a draft for a three-part blog series.
 The first two are Cesium tutorials.
 The last is a general graphics tech article.

-_Links to the reference doc don't work yet._

 # Part I: Geometry and Appearances

 Cesium has a library of primitives, like polygons and ellipsoids, that are the visual building blocks of our scene.
 To use them, we create a primitive and give it position data and perhaps a [`material`](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Fabric).
 For example, the following creates a rectangle on the globe with a dot pattern: